Introduction

 theme(

-plot.title = element_text(size = 16, face = "plain")
+plot.title = element_text(size = 16)

 )

-The Federal Delegation
+Trace Federal Delegation Control

 This section shows party control of New Mexico’s federal delegation: 3 U.S. House representatives and 2 U.S. senators from 2000-2024.